trusted-programming/rust-diagnostics/README.md

 # rust-diagnostics

-This is a utility to insert diagnostics of code fragments as comments in Rust code and checks whether a warning/error in the diagnostics has been fixed in git commit history.
+This is a utility to insert diagnostics of code fragments as comments in Rust code and checks how a warning/error in the diagnostics has been fixed in git commit history.

 Rust compiler displays many diagnostics to the console, using file name and line numbers to indicate their exact locations.
 Without an IDE, it requires a